Sliding Doors vs Bi-Fold Doors: What should I choose?

 Cons of a Sliding Door

-- Bi-fold doors offer quicker access out with a lead door.
+- Bi-fold doors can offer quicker access out with a lead door.

-- Depending on your preferred system, they can be the more premium choice
+- Depending on your preferred system, they can be the more expensive choice

 What is a Bi-Folding Door?